FrancoMassola/math-web-services/README.md

 # Introduction

-math-web-servises is a RESTful API to solve the math expression and find the significant digits of the expression result.
+math-web-services is a RESTful API to solve the math expression and find the significant digits of the expression result.

 ## Use Cases